NASA-IMPACT/workshop_notebooks/chapter-0/README.md

 The AWS Cloud Development Kit (AWS CDK) is a framework that lets users define and provision AWS cloud resources using languages like Python, Java, etc.

 This module (chapter-0) familiarizes users with the AWS CDK by deploying a SageMaker instance using the AWS CDK.
+## Step 1: Redeem your aws credits
+You will be provided aws credits required for running the services that are used in this course.
+Please reach out to instructors over slack for your personal credits code.

-## Step 1: Configure AWS command-line interface (CLI) on your machine
+## Step 2: Configure AWS command-line interface (CLI) on your machine

 Install the AWS CLI using steps shown [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).